• Skip to primary navigation

 How to Dehydrate Lemons

-Quick-drying FAQ: Dry at 125°F/52°C for 18-36+ hours until dehydrated lemon slices snap when cooled and there is no moisture in any of the cells.
+Quick-drying FAQ: Dry at 125°F/52°C for 18-36+ hours until dehydrated lemon slices snap when cooled and no moisture in any of the cells.

 Step one

 Wash lemons thoroughly.
-Even if using organic, you should soak and wash the orange to remove any residue and wax that may be on the skin.
+Even if using organic, you should soak and wash the orange to remove any residue and wax on the skin.

 Soak in a 50/50 solution of water and vinegar for about 15 minutes.
 Scrub with baking soda if you feel it necessary.